fossasia/Codeheat/README.md

   - Organization membership status
   - Codeheat team membership status

+**Typical processing time:** a few seconds to a minute.

 ### Step 3: Accept the Invitation (If Required)

 If your org membership status is **pending**:
 - Check your **GitHub notifications or email**
 - Accept the **FOSSASIA organization invitation**

-After accepting, your onboarding is complete
+After accepting the invitation, your onboarding is complete.

 ## Common Status Messages